 Using the Model Wizard, if you first create a Blank Model and then add a component using the Model Builder, you will be prompted to choose the space dimension of the component.
-This operation will, in addition to creating a component, also create a geometry and mesh node.
-For example, selecting a 2D component corresponds to the following lines of code:
+This operation will, in addition to creating a component, also create a Geometry and Mesh node.
+For example, creating a 2D component corresponds to the following lines of code:

 '''

-model.modelNode().create("comp1");
+model.component().create("comp1", true);

-model.geom().create("geom1", 2);
+model.component("comp1").geom().create("geom1", 2);

-model.mesh().create("mesh1", "geom1");
+model.component("comp1").mesh().create("mesh1");

 '''